stonea/creditCardCsvDataAggregator/README.md

 Additionally, the script assumes you already have a database set up to export the data.

-* You have an Access database named `finances_db.accdb1 in whatever directory you’re invoking the script from.
+* You have an Access database named `finances_db.accdb1 in whatever directory youâ€™re invoking the script from.
 * This database has a table named cc_transactions with the fields: `ID`, `transaction_date`, `amount`, `payee`, and `account` where the field types are like this:
   * `ID` is an `Autonumber`
   * `Transaction_date` is a `Date/Time`